LabKey/gradlePlugin/README.md

 *Released*: TBD
 (Earliest compatible LabKey version: 22.3)
 * Add `pickJtds` task for configuring LabKey to use the jTDS SQL Server driver
+* Update dependencies (since grgit has gone missing on mavenCentral)

 ### 1.33.1
 *Released*: 9 June 2022